aws-robotics/cloudwatchmetrics-ros1/README.md

     mkdir -p ~/ros-workspace/src

-- Clone the package into the source directory (replace `release-v1` with the latest release branch.
+- Clone the package into the source directory .

+_Note: Replace __`{MAJOR.VERSION}`__ below with the latest major version number to get the latest release branch._

         cd ~/ros-workspace/src
         git clone https://github.com/aws-robotics/cloudwatchmetrics-ros1.git
-        git checkout release-v1
+        git checkout release-v{MAJOR.VERSION}

 - Install dependencies

         cd ~/ros-workspace
         sudo apt-get update && rosdep update
         rosdep install --from-paths src --ignore-src -r -y

+_Note: If building the master branch instead of a release branch you may need to also checkout and build the master branches of the packages this package depends on._

 - Build the packages